 - You will see questions about things you may have never done before

 - Questions will be presented to you as if you are running a large scale construction business with several employees and jobs happening all at once.

 I have helped all types of construction professionals from various backgrounds and experience levels get licenses, and most are startled by how different the subject matter on the state exam is from their years of first-hand experience.

-Focus on and study ONLY the information that you need to pass Contractor License LAW exam.
+Focus on and study ONLY the information that you need to pass the Contractor License LAW exam.

 If you don’t have the 4 years required journeyman level experience to get the garage doors contractor license, your journey begins here.

-Construction is a global industry that offers unlimited income opportunity.
+Construction is a global industry that offers unlimited income opportunities.

 Whether you are brand new or worked for a door construction company in the past, there are books and courses available in most cities and online to get you up to speed.